The 15 best new TV shows of 2022

 Credit: Courtesy of Netflix

 The eponymous Mo, created by comedian Mo Amer for Netflix, hasn’t yet been renewed for a second season by the streaming service.
-But it should be: This was one of the important shows made this year, as I wrote in my review
+But it should be: This was one of the important shows made this year, as I wrote in my review.

 The series focuses on the struggles of Mo, who, alongside his Palestinian family, has a pending asylum case, mounting bills, and a history of displacement.
 The hero, who oscillates between lovable and frustrating, has to take odd jobs (including one in a strip club), balance his relationship with his family’s expectations, and navigate his own identity on the daily.
 But the show handles each of these scenarios, in every half hour-long episode, with touching humor and depth.
 Ultimately, Mo is about faith and belonging – and is a prime example of how representation should be tackled on screen today. — Meera Navlakha, Culture Reporter